First time in INDIA | From thought to real

 Almost got to Bodh Gaya.
 I washed my face with wet tissues and prepared bottled water.
 Actually, I wanted to use the restroom.
 But after seeing it.
 Okay, let’s skip to the restroom at Thai Temple instead.

 On the train, we talked to the Indians again.
-We gave him Japanese snack.
+We gave him a Japanese snack.
 He split it into pieces and gave it to his whole family.
 Then they gave us a big pack of chocolate as a return.

 Actually, Indian people are kind and lovely.
 We slept first class train, so maybe we met people that are calmer.
 (But the local train are funnier) We were getting close to Bodh Gaya.
 The outside view became more attractive after seeing the arid areas for a while.